vikramnitin9/translation_gym/README.md

 - [x] the repaired function translation
 - [x] repaired "glue code"

 In this manner, you can translate all the functions in the project!
 The entire process is highly customizable, and you can implement your own `Translator`, `Validator` and `Orchestrator` agents (or use our default implementations).
+Additionally, we also provide a suite of C projects from Coreutils out-of-the-box for benchmarking, and you can add your own datasets too.

 ## Quickstart